22 Types of Hardwood in US Everyone Needs to Know

 Tropical Hardwood includes mahogany, rosewood, teak, ebony, and meranti.
 This kind commonly applies to worldwide industrial.
 Some tropical hardwoods are imported for domestic use, for example, interior application.

-For flooring, it is more recommended due to its color, uniqueness pattern, hardness, and glow.
+For flooring, it is more recommended due to its color, unique pattern, hardness, and glow.
 However, one of the main issues is that it might come from an old-growing rainforest.

 3. Temperate Hardwood

 These types of hardwood are native to North America.
-Due to region temperature, they lose their leaves every autumn and winter.
-You can find the hardwood forests in the United States, Canada, China, Japan, and some parts of Europe.
+Due to the region’s temperature, they lose their leaves every autumn and winter.
+You can find hardwood forests in the United States, Canada, China, Japan, and some parts of Europe.

 This wood is imported as well as stock.
 As in tropical hardwood, it offers various kinds of color, texture, and character.
 You can get a warm or darker tone of hardwood for furniture.